alan-turing-institute/QUIPP-collab/ways-of-working.md

 To join the group, set up a Zotero account and ask an existing member to add you.
 The existing member should then:
-- In Zotero's web interface, select the "Groups" tab
+- Go to Zotero's web interface and select the "Groups" tab
 - Select the "SyntheticData" group
 - Click on "Group Settings"
 - Click on "Members settings"